Last Updated: October 20, 2021

 8.1 BambooHR will at all times provide an adequate level of protection for the Personal Data, wherever processed, in accordance with the requirements of Applicable Privacy Laws.

 8.2 BambooHR shall not process or transfer any Personal Data in or to a territory other than the territory in which the Personal Data was first received from Client (nor permit the Personal Data to be so processed or transferred) unless: (i) it has first obtained Client's prior written consent; and (ii) it takes all such measures as are necessary to ensure such processing or transfer is in compliance with Applicable Privacy Laws (including such measures as may be communicated by Client to BambooHR from time to time).
 For purposes of the foregoing, the EEA (including the United Kingdom and Switzerland) is a territory.
+Client acknowledges and agrees that, for so long as BambooHR has in place a valid transfer mechanism in place (as outlined in 8.3) permitting the transfer of personal data to the United States, and subject to section 3, BambooHR may transfer Personal Data to the United States without need for Client’s prior written consent.

 8.3 To the extent that transfers of Personal Data are not permitted under Applicable Privacy Law(s), the Parties agree that such transfers shall be subject to the Model Clauses, conditioned on BambooHR complying with (and requiring any Subcontractor to comply with) the Model Clauses, which are found in Annex I or the Standard Contractual Clauses applicable to transfers from the United Kingdom and form an integral part of this DPA.
 For the purposes of the descriptions in the Model Clauses and only as between BambooHR and Client, BambooHR agrees that it is a "data importer" and Client is the "data exporter" under the Model Clauses (notwithstanding that Client is located outside the EEA).